 The guys at Hydrowave have a system that lets you get a speaker into the water and play various sounds to attract bass.
 Their basic system ($399.99) includes six recordings: Feeding Frenzy, Schooling, Passive Finesse, Fleeing Bait, Bait Frenzy, and Bait Panic.
 A lot of pros swear by this system.

-Good sounds/vibrations are ones that mimic the sounds that normal bass prey make as they move around their aquatic home.
-Spinnerbaits are a good example of baits that make a good vibration, and they are proven fish catchers.
-A fish can feel the movement, then when he gets close and sees that general shad shape, he eats it.
+Good sounds/vibrations mimic the sounds normal bass prey make as they move around their aquatic home.
+Spinnerbaits are an excellent example of baits that make a sound vibration and are proven by fish catchers.
+A fish can feel the movement, and when he gets close and sees that general shad shape, he eats it.
 Popping a Rico across the surface or walking a big Spook mimics a school of shad in a frenzy, splashing across the surface.
 We’ve all seen that.

 Good sounds can come from the bottom, too – jigs and worms hopped or dragged across the rock can be heard and felt by bass.
-Experiment with different sinkers: brass and tungsten, steel and lead – they all make a different sound, and therefore a different vibration when they smack a rock.
-Don Iovino was one of the first to take advantage of sound when bass fishing – his brass and glass doodling technique uses shaking to add not only vibration to the water, but also the clicking sound of crawdads.
+Experiment with different sinkers: brass and tungsten, steel and lead – they all make a different sound and vibration when they smack a rock.
+Don Iovino was one of the first to take advantage of sound when bass fishing – his brass and glass doodling technique uses shaking to add not only vibration to the water but also the clicking sound of crawdads.
 Once a bass is drawn near by the vibration, he can hear or feel the clicking.

-You don’t have to stop at hearing – pick lures that look like the local prey as well.
+You don’t have to stop at hearing – pick lures that look like the local prey.
 Matching the hatch isn’t just for fly fishermen.
-And don’t forget about smell – almost all the pros use some kind of scent, if only to mask offensive (to bass) smells from the bait being handled by humans.
+And don’t forget about the smell – almost all the pros use some scent if only to mask offensive (to bass) smells from the bait being handled by humans.
 Re-apply every few casts.
 Use your knowledge of how bass hear to draw them in, then seal the deal with sight and smell.